logichub/brande-help-center/section-6-collaboration/leave-respond-comments.md

 While editing a project:

-1. Look for the **Comments** icon in the toolbar [NEEDS REVIEW: exact icon/button location]
+1. Click the chat-bubble icon in the editor toolbar (tooltip: **Comments**) to toggle the sidebar
-2. Click to open the Comments sidebar (right side of editor)
+2. The Comments sidebar slides in on the right side of the editor with the heading **Comments**
-3. Comments appear as a thread on that project
+3. Existing comment threads on this project appear here

-The sidebar stays open while you edit, so you can see feedback in real-time.
+The sidebar stays open while you edit, so you can see feedback in real time.
+To start a new comment from a specific passage, highlight the text in the editor and click the **Add comment** button on the floating selection toolbar.

 ## Leave a comment